 High quality timber housing in new Stockholm masterplan

 Årstafältet is a vast park within the municipality of Stockholm identified as a site into which the city can expand.
 The masterplan for the area consists of a total of 14 blocks of dense and mixed-use buildings.
-We were invited by Folkhem, a Swedish developer who are committed to building 100% CLT, to propose a design for plots 4Ca and 4Cb.
+We were invited by Folkhem, a Swedish developer who are committed to building 100% CLT, to propose a design for two plots which combine residential and retail.

 Appointed to deliver 220 homes over two plots, the design breaks the massing into identifiable blocks, which create a varied cityscape.
 By setting back and projecting the volumes, variety in the façade is created whilst the heights of the blocks are pushed and pulled to maximise the light entering the shared courtyards.
 The form wraps around two shared courtyards creating a sense of community and maximising open space.
 Visual and physical routes through the site add interest on the street scale and easy pedestrian access through the masterplan.